Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge

-\paragraph{\textbf{Mixed Callee Function Set.}} The \textit{mixed callee function set} of function $F$ is comprised of two types of callee functions: named callee and anonymous callee functions.
+The \textit{mixed callee function set} (\textit{MCFS}) of function $F$ consists of two types of callee functions: named callee functions and anonymous callee functions.
 Named callee functions refer to functions whose names have been preserved.
 These functions are typically imported or exported functions, and their function names are necessary for external linking purposes.
 On the other hand, anonymous callee functions are a type of function for which the function name has been removed for security reasons.
 These functions are typically anonymized to protect sensitive information.
-We denote the \textit{MCFS} of $F$ with $CS_F = \{C_{n1}^{F}, ...,C_{nj}^{F}, C_{a1}^{F}, ..., C_{aj}^{F}\}$, where $C_{nj}^{F}$ denotes named callee function and $C_{aj}^{F}$ denotes anonymous callee function.
+We denote the \textit{MCFS} of function $F$ as $CS_F = {C_{n1}^{F}, ...,C_{nj}^{F}, C_{a1}^{F}, ..., C_{aj}^{F}}$, where $C_{nj}^{F}$ represents a named callee function and $C_{aj}^{F}$ represents an anonymous callee function.
 The set $CS_F$ includes both types of callee functions for function $F$.